kentmcwilliams/CS1101200/README.md

 CS1101200
 Assignment#1 is a report on using Github to downlod practice excersises for me to practice programming with.
-Assignment#2 is a research paper on multithreading
+Assignment#2 is a research paper on multithreading Assignment #3 is a report on SQL in database